acend/tekton-basics-training/content/en/docs/04_docker/04_docker-builds.md

 ## Task {{% param sectionnumber %}}.5: Add workspaces

 In the previous section we learned how **Workspaces** can be added to Pipelines and Tasks.
-Add a workspace to your pipeline created in the chapter before.
-This way, the *git-clone* Task can clone the repository into your workspace.
+We now add a workspace to your pipeline created in the chapter before.
+This way, the *git-clone* Task can clone the repository into the required workspace (referenced by `output`) and therefore be shared between tasks.

-{{% details title="Solution" %}}

 ```yaml
 apiVersion: tekton.dev/v1beta1